NordicESMhub/GEO4962/_episodes/03-simple_case.md

 Now that you have the CESM source code in $HOME/cesm/cesm_1_2_2, you can have a first look at the code.
 ![](../fig/tree_source.png)

-We will build and run CAM in its standalone configuration i.e. without all the other components.
+We will build and run CAM in its *standalone* configuration i.e. without having all the other components **active**.

 The basic workflow to run the CESM code is the following:

 *   Create a New Case